yggdrasilts/axiosfit/README.md

 # Axiosfit

-Axiosfit is a project inspired by [Retrofit](https://square.github.io/retrofit/) to create declarative HTTP clients using [axios](https://github.com/axios/axios) and [RxJS](https://rxjs-dev.firebaseapp.com/) to manage the requests using all the Observable powers.

-Instead of using Observables you can use Promises as well.
+Axiosfit is a project inspired by [Retrofit](https://square.github.io/retrofit/) to create declarative HTTP clients using [axios](https://github.com/axios/axios) as the http client for browsers and nodejs, all the [TypeScript](http://www.typescriptlang.org/) features and [RxJS](https://rxjs-dev.firebaseapp.com/) to manage the requests using all the Observable powers (*also, you can use Promises as well*).

 ## Install

-`npm i @yggdrasilts/axiosfit`
+`npm i --save @yggdrasilts/axiosfit`

 ## Documentation

 This project use [compodoc](https://compodoc.app/) to generate the full documentation.
 To see it, executes `npm run compodoc`.

-## Usage
+## Purpose

+This project is thought to be used inside [TypeScript](http://www.typescriptlang.org/) projects to use its incredible features to build frontend or backend applications.

+Using [Axiosfit](https://www.npmjs.com/package/@yggdrasilts/axiosfit?activeTab=readme) inside your project, you will be able to organize all your requests as a typical [TypeScript class](https://www.typescriptlang.org/docs/handbook/classes.html).
+In that way, all of your application requests can be store in an unique object and be managed.
+See our [Examples section](#samples_section) to know more about it.

 ### Available Decorators

+As we all know, to build a request is necessary a [URL](https://en.wikipedia.org/wiki/URL) and, using one of the top TypeScript feature, the [TypeScript Decorators](https://www.typescriptlang.org/docs/handbook/decorators.html), Axiosfit give you some specifical Decorators to create an awesome service to store all the information to form your [URL](https://en.wikipedia.org/wiki/URL) to manage your HTTP requests.

 #### Class Decorators

 * [@HTTP(endpointPath?: string)](miscellaneous/functions.html#HTTP)

+**@HTTP** is the main Decorator to configure your Axiosfit service and indicates that the class is an Axiosfit instance.
+Also, it can be configured with the base path of your API server using its *endpointPath* property.

 #### Method Decorators